 Near Samos, the wind was 5-35 knots NE but later changed to 12-25 knots NW.
 We motor-sailed until the wind changed and then sailed with both sails.
 It was a pleasant sail other than that I was forced to keep the motor running to charge the batteries and supply the watermaker with electricity so that it could replenish the fresh water tanks.
 The fuel on the fuel tank was running low but I planned to stop in Patmos and top the tank and avoid siphoning from the spare jerry cans.

-We arrived at Agathonisi at 1530 having sailed most of the 19.3 M. I anchored in the first W cove [37° 27.2' N 026° 57.7' E].
+We arrived in Agathonisi at 1530 having sailed most of the 19.3 M. I anchored in the first W cove [37° 27.2' N 026° 57.7' E].
 Very nice place and I had it all to myself.
 I snorkeled and scraped the bottom of Thetis that had accumulated some weeds and barnacles during her stay at Poseidonio.
 The zodiac was slowly deflating but I could not locate its leak.

 Before leaving Kalami, I cooked several cutlets and individually wrapped them in tin-foil.
 This is a good trick, because this way they keep well in the refrigerator for several days.
 Now I cooked a pasta and a piquant sauce for a cutlet and had a wonderful dinner.
 As the moon-rise was late, I had a wonderful view of the starry sky.
 I fired my Macintosh iBook computer and run the MPjAstro program that shows a picture of the sky as seen for a given time and location.
 I was thus able to identify many constellations and some planets.

 The night was pleasant but gusty.
 No mosquitoes!